- MFA, The Bennington Writing Seminars, 2012

 - BEd University of Calgary, 1986

-My creative nonfiction book Remote: Finding Home in the Bitterroots, about the Selway-Bitterroot Wilderness of Idaho and Montana, is forthcoming in 2020 from Oregon State University Press.
+My creative nonfiction book Remote: Finding Home in the Bitterroots, about the Selway-Bitterroot Wilderness of Idaho and Montana, was released in 2020 from Oregon State University Press.
 The book blends personal narrative and environmental history.

-The Land Speaks: New Voices at the Intersection of Oral and Environmental History was published by Oxford University Press in 2017, co-edited with my collaborator Dr. Kathy Newfont of University of Kentucky.
+The Land Speaks: New Voices at the Intersection of Oral and Environmental History was published by Oxford University Press in 2017, co-edited with my collaborator Dr. Kathy Newfont of the University of Kentucky.

 Sample of Courses Taught